wairas/happy-tools/README.md

-                        whether to compare the dimensions of subsequently loaded scans and output a warning if they differ (default: None) --annotation_color HEXCOLOR
+                        whether to compare the dimensions of subsequently loaded scans and output a warning if they differ (default: None) --export_to_scan_dir  whether to export images to the scan directory rather than the last one used (default: None) --annotation_color HEXCOLOR
                         the color to use for the annotations like contours (hex color) (default: None)